recetasdemama/wordpress/wp-content/plugins/easy-adsense-lite/readme.txt

 == Upgrade Notice ==

-Admin page changes.
+Renaming the plugin as requested by Google.

 == Screenshots ==

-1. How to set the options for Easy AdSense
+1. How to set the options for Easy Plugin for AdSense
-2. Easy AdSense in action - on my own blog.
+2. Easy Plugin for AdSense in action - on my own blog.

 == Installation ==

-1. Upload the Easy AdSense plugin (the whole easy-adsense folder) to the '/wp-content/plugins/' directory.
+1. Upload the Easy Plugin for AdSense plugin (the whole easy-adsense folder) to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the Setup -> Easy AdSense and enter your AdSense code and options.
+3. Go to the Setup -> Easy Plugin for AdSense and enter your AdSense code and options.
 4. Go to Themes -> Widgets to add widgets to your side bar(s).

 = Tips =

-Although the Easy AdSense plugin is designed to handle Google AdSense efficiently, there is nothing preventing you from using the text boxes to place any other kind of text in your blog posts and pages.
+Although the Easy Plugin for AdSense plugin is designed to handle Google AdSense efficiently, there is nothing preventing you from using the text boxes to place any other kind of text in your blog posts and pages.
 In particular, you can use ad text from other providers, especially in the header and footer.

 == Frequently Asked Questions ==